 For destinations further away, flying may be the best or only option.
 This is easiest if you have a small dog and they are allowed to fly in the cabin.
 Flying with a dog in the cabin is fairly simple and not that expensive.
 You generally need to call up the call centre, although some airlines let you book online, and you’ll require a suitable pet carrier bag for the cabin.

-Unfortunately, larger dogs are required to fly in the hold, except in the case of service dogs and emotional support animals.
+Unfortunately, larger dogs are required to fly in the hold, except in the case of guide and service dogs.
 It’s best to avoid flying your dog in the hold unless you are away for a considerable period of time, plus many airlines restrict the flying of brachycephalic dog breeds.
 Check out my extensive guide to flying with a dog.

 Trains, Ferries and Buses